AFRICAN FAMILY FILM FOUNDATION

 AND we give back to Africa.
 It’s our way of completing the circle of life, the circle of love, the circle of friendship, the circle of giving and receiving, the circle of continuity.
 African children dancing in a circle invite you to participate in the circle, the African Family.

-Through the African Family Children’s Fund, we actively support emergency relief for children and families in crisis: survivors of drought, floods, famine and tropical diseases in Africa.
-We provide nutrition (millet, sorghum, beans and corn organically grown in Africa), life-supporting water purification packets (made from salt), non-toxic mosquito nets (to prevent vector-borne tropical diseases: malaria, dengue fever, elephantiasis/lymphatic filariasis, river blindness/onchocerciasis and sleeping sickness/trypanosomiasis) and cotton blankets (hand-woven by African artisans) to children and their families.
-We engage in the redistribution of wealth while encouraging permaculture farming (the brightest future for all farming) and the ancient art of weaving cloth.
+Through the African Family Children’s Fund, we actively support emergency relief for children and families in crisis: survivors of drought, floods, famine, tropical diseases and poverty in Africa.
+We provide nutrition (millet, sorghum, beans and corn organically grown in Africa), life-supporting water purification packets (made from salt), cotton blankets (hand-woven by African artisans), and non-toxic mosquito nets to prevent vector-borne tropical diseases: malaria, dengue fever, elephantiasis [lymphatic filariasis], river blindness [onchocerciasis] and sleeping sickness [trypanosomiasis].
+We engage in the redistribution of wealth while encouraging permaculture farming—the brightest future for all farming—and the ancient art of weaving cloth.

 All of this is happening in one of the poorest regions of the world, where every day is a struggle for survival.

-The United Nations rates 187 nations in their Human Development Index, a comparative measure of life expectancy, literacy, education, standards of living and quality of life for countries worldwide.
-Norway is rated number 1.
-The USA is rated number number 3, but is also rated number 16 by the Inequality-adjusted HDI.
+The United Nations ranks 187 nations in their Human Development Index, a comparative measure of life expectancy, literacy, education, standards of living and quality of life for countries worldwide.
+Norway is ranked number 1.
+The USA is ranked number number 5, but is also ranked number 28 by the Inequality-adjusted HDI.

-In West Africa, Cape Verde Islands is rated number 132, Ghana 135.
-The other 14 West African nations are rated between numbers 153 and 187.
-Ten out of the twenty-three nations of the world with the lowest HDI are West African.
-Nine out of twenty-two are West African.
-Eight out of twenty.
-Seven out of fourteen.
+In West Africa, Cape Verde Islands is ranked number 123, Ghana 138.
+The other 14 West African nations are ranked between numbers 152 and 187.
+Ten out of the twenty-one nations of the world with the lowest HDI are West African.
+Nine out of seventeen are West African.
+Eight out of sixteen.
+Seven out of thirteen.
 Six out of twelve.
 Five out of eleven.
 Four out of nine.
-Three out of the six nations with the lowest HDI are West African: Mali is rated number 182, Burkina Faso is rated number 183, and Niger is rated number 187, at the very bottom, the lowest Human Development Index rating in the world.
+Three out of the seven nations with the lowest HDI are West African: Burkina Faso is ranked number 181, Sierra Leone is ranked number 183, and Niger is ranked number 187, at the very bottom, the lowest Human Development Index ranking in the world.

-Fourteen of sixteen West African nations are among the thirty-five lowest HDI nations.
-That’s 40% of the 35 lowest HDI nations on the planet!
-This makes West Africa as a region the “poorest” or most challenging region in Africa and the world.
+Fourteen of sixteen West African nations are among the thirty-six lowest HDI nations.
+That’s 40% of the 36 lowest HDI nations on the planet!
+This makes West Africa as a region the most challenging region in Africa and the world.